Bannerghatta Biological Park: Coping with the Pandemic

 Numbers of visitors to the park have dwindled in the years 2020-2021 due to the pandemic resulting in the park that is customarily opened in six days of the week and closed every Tuesday, to be closed on weekends and opened five days of the week (Mon-Fri).
 Precautionary measures to certify the park as safe for public visit has not resulted in a significant increase in visitors.
 Hence, additional precautionary measures have been taken with regard to the expenditures carried out at the park.

 This has been done by adopting somewhat self-sustainable and economic pro-active measures in the management of the park.
 Utilizing internal resources such as locally grown fodder and fruits for herbivorous animals and carrying out sustainable fishing in water bodies within the park premises are notable measures.
 In addition, veterinary interns have been sourced to support veterinary staff in diagnosing and treating animals.
-These cost reduction measures have successfully resulted in a saving of around ₹twenty million.
+These cost reduction measures have successfully resulted in a saving of Rs.
+2.00 crores.

-These self –sustaining initiatives exemplify Eco-friendly principles that have not just resulted in cost reduction in terms of transport and packing expenditures, but also in subsequent reduction in pollution.
-Although just a fraction of overall national contribution to green principles, it nevertheless demonstrates Eco- friendly measures that can be followed during the pandemic.
-Overall Bannerghatta Biological Park has embraced a number of clever measures to increase revenue while simultaneously propagating environment and wildlife conservation awareness and Eco-friendly principles.
+These self –sustaining initiatives exemplify eco-friendly principles that have not just resulted in cost reduction in terms of transport and packing expenditures, but also in subsequent reduction in pollution.
+Although just a fraction of overall national contribution to green principles, it nevertheless demonstrates eco- friendly measures that can be followed during the pandemic.
+Overall Bannerghatta Biological Park has embraced a number of clever measures to increase revenue while simultaneously propagating environment and wildlife conservation awareness and eco-friendly principles.